Ways to Make Your Next Walt Disney World Vacation Romantic

 That one exception: the Downtown Disney hotels and the Swan and Dolphin hotels are on Walt Disney World Resort property, but they are not owned or operated by Disney.
 Because of their relationship with Disney, if you have your wedding at one of those hotels, you can have Disney characters at your reception.
 However, you don’t get the full privileges of a Disney Fairy Tale Wedding.
 Couples who marry at the Downtown Disney hotels or the Swan/Dolphin are not allowed to wear wedding attire at the Disney resorts and they aren’t able to have professional wedding photos taken in the theme parks.

-Check out my list of resources for Disney wedding invitations, Disney wedding music, Disney wedding dresses and more!
+Check out our list of resources for Disney wedding invitations, Disney wedding music, Disney wedding dresses and more!